 The commercial grease traps and grease inceptors used by restaurants are necessary for keeping grease and other waste solids from entering wastewater disposal systems.
 But the trapped organic waste is an attractive food source for small flies and other pests.

-Professional pest suppression services through drain bioremediation and grease trap cleaning are a food service manager’s best friend.
+Professional pest suppression services through drain bioremediation combined with professional grease trap cleaning are a food service manager’s best friend.
 The disinfecting team at Dominion Pest Control is equipped and ready to help Pennsylvania restaurants clean organic debris buildup in food service areas as well as bar and tap system areas.

 Can Restaurants Clean Food Debris and Waste Without Hazardous Cleaning Products?

 We use a biodegradable, bacterial solution that’s perfect for removing food scum, grease, and organic buildup wherever food pockets occur.
 For bio-remediation, we basically foam the drains with an enzyme that “eats” the grime, buildup, and gunk .
 By eliminating the decaying organic material, we take away the threat of buildup and flies, such as phorid, fruit, and drain flies.

 These enzymes naturally break down and digest food waste, fats, and grease in dishwashing areas, under bars, along kitchen perimeters, and in commercial grease traps so small flying insects, roaches, and other pests no longer have an easy food source.

 This bacterial solution helps remove offensive odors caused by rotting organic materials in your drains so that your restaurant smells sanitized.
 They are also highly effective at cleaning floor drains, sink drains, soda fountain drains, beer tap drains, and even urinals and surrounding floors.
 (Get rid of urine smell!)